Caiyq2019/NN-MAG/README.md

 #### Utilities (`./utils`)

 This directory includes scripts for data generation, essential for training the Unet model:
-- Scripts generate (m, Hd) pair data required for Unet training.
+- Scripts generate (spin, Hdemag) pair data required for Unet training.

 By following these instructions, users can set up the necessary environment to run simulations, replicate study findings, or train the Unet model with custom data.